The Content Café

 HALL 30

 How can an independent comics publisher reach an audience of teenagers and young adults?
 What are the opportunities and the risks of introducing contemporary and experimental comics to a young audience?
-Three of the most original and influential independent comics publishers will discuss strategies for attracting readers aged 15 and over with innovative titles.
+Four of the most original and influential independent comics publishers will discuss strategies for attracting readers aged 15 and over with innovative titles.

 Moderator